story-branch/story_branch/README.md

 For now, this reference is the project id.
 This file can be safely committed to the repository and shared amongst your co-workers.

-## Migrating

-### Old configuration

-If your were using story branch before there are some small changes on the way the tool works.
-But worry not, we've written a command that allows you to migrate your configuration.
-Running

-`$ story_branch migrate`

-will grab your existing configuration and convert it into the new format.
-The only thing you'll need to provide is the project name reference.

-### Old commands

-Story branch was built providing a set of bin commands such as `git-story`, `git-finish`, `git-start` and `git-unstart`.
-These will be available still as we try as much as possible to keep the updates retro-compatible, but are nothing more than an alias for the CLI commands as follow:

-- `git-story` runs `story_branch create`
-- `git-finish` runs `story_branch finish`
-- `git-start` runs `story_branch start`
-- `git-unstart` runs `story_branch unstart`

 ## Commentary

 `story_branch create`: Creates a git branch with automatic reference to a